tshort/julia/doc/manual/integers-and-floating-point-numbers.rst

    -  ``Float64`` — `IEEE 754 64-bit floating-point
       numbers <http://en.wikipedia.org/wiki/Double_precision_floating-point_format>`_.

-Additionally, full support for `complex and rational numbers <../complex-and-rational-numbers>`_ is built on top of these primitive numeric types.
+Additionally, full support for :ref:`man-complex-and-rational-numbers` is built on top of these primitive numeric types.
 All numeric types interoperate naturally without explicit casting, thanks to a flexible type promotion system.
-Moreover, this promotion system, detailed in `Conversion and Promotion <../conversion-and-promotion>`_, is user-extensible, so user-defined numeric types can be made to interoperate just as naturally as built-in types.
+Moreover, this promotion system, detailed in :ref:`man-conversion-and-promotion`, is user-extensible, so user-defined numeric types can be made to interoperate just as naturally as built-in types.